tryscer/flock/flock-music.md

 ​	“Boy, that tastes real funny,” he says.
 He hands the cigarette to Tim, who puffs on it, then opens his eyes real wide.
 Some of the band members laugh.
 ​	“Smells funny, too,” says Tim.
 He hands the cigarette to Eleanore and winks at her.
 “What do you think?”
 ​	Eleanore takes a few expert draws.
 ​	“Yeah,” she says.
 “It’s fine.
-You should smoke it, Barry, it’s good for your nerves.
+You should smoke it, Barry, it’s good for your nerves.”
 ​	“Is it?”
 Says Vilma.
 “Let’s test it to be sure.”
 Eleanore passes the cigarette over and Vilma purses her lips and draws from it.
 She leaves lipstick marks on the butt.
 ​	“Yeah, yeah,” he says.
 “It feels like a safe smoke.
 What do you think, Babatunde?”
 He passes the cigarette over and Babatunde smirks and draws from it, then passes it over to Mucho.
 Mucho draws and bellows, “it’s very good for you, Barry.”
 ​	Barry takes the half-smoked cigarette.
 ​	“Is that hygienic?”
 I ask.
 For some reason, they laugh.
 ​	“Is that the cold, *crisp taste of Coke* I see in a bottle before me?”
 Says Barry.
 ​	“See?”
 Says Eleanore.
-“You’re already better.”
+“You’re already better.” ==barry never gets the smoke==

 We walk around the fairgrounds, waiting for the show to start.
 We pass an ice cream stand, where a young girl is crying over a fallen cone.
 When we pass by, she stops crying and stares at us.
 ​	I duck down beside the girl.
 "Hey, don't cry," I say.
 "Mommy will buy you another!"